-Finding yourself an apartment in Austin can be tricky.
+Finding yourself an apartment in Austin can be tricky and that can be especially tricky in 2021.
 It not only involves due diligence on your part but also requires financial planning.
-So, for such an important decision, it’s better to think thoroughly and look at the advantages and disadvantages of renting a specific apartment in Austin.
-The apartment you choose is what you will call home, so it should fit your lifestyle, and reflect who you are.
-We believe that a fresh new Austin apartment is also a kick start to a new beginning.
+So, for such an important decision, it’s better to think thoroughly and look at the advantages and disadvantages of renting a specific apartment in Austin, TX.
+The apartment you choose is what you will call home for the term of your lease, so it should fit your lifestyle, and reflect who you are.
+We believe that a fresh new Austin apartment can also act as a kick start to a new beginning.

-If you are looking for a fresh new Austin apartment, but you are not sure about what to look for, here’s a quick checklist for finding the ideal Austin apartment.
+If you are looking for a fresh new Austin apartment this year, but you are not sure about how and what to look for, here’s a quick checklist for finding your ideal Austin apartment in 2021.

-Since we aim to get the best prices and save some bucks, it’s better to start looking for a place two and a half months before you have to move out of your current home.
+Since we all aim to get the best prices and enjoy save some bucks, it’s better to start looking for a place two and a half months before you have to move out of your current place.
 Pricing and availability of lease properties in Austin start becoming available 60 days before your target lease start date.
-This will allow you to observe the Austin market trends and be more informed when making your decision.
-The market does not stay constant all year long; it keeps fluctuating, so make sure you’re observing and are up to date regarding prices.
+This will allow you to observe the Austin market trends and be more informed when it comes time to make a decision.
+The market does not stay constant all year long; availability, occupancy and demand all fluctuates throughout, so make sure you’re observing the market and are up to date regarding prices.
 Moreover, most leases require a notice 30-60 days before you move to the new apartment, so you should start hunting for the apartment a bit earlier.

 Formulate a Budget